Nevenall/sufficient-reason/System/Magick.md

 ### Flaws and Consequences

   The most common way for reality to bleed off the tension of being forcibly changed is when 1s are rolled on a magickal action.
-These opportunities can be activated to represent the unintended consequences of a spell, or reality weaving flaws into a working.
+These opportunities can be activated to represent either the unintended consequences of a spell, or reality weaving flaws into a working.

-  For example, a fire spell may reasonably set unintended things on fire D8, because of some opportunities.
-A reflex enhancing life spell may require the target to eat frequently d6 to keep the effect from fading.
+  > For example, a fire spell may reasonably set unintended things on fire D8, because of some opportunities.
+A reflex enhancing life spell may require the target to 'eat frequently d6' to prevent the spell from fading.

   When an opportunity is rolled on a magickal action, the mage gets a PP and some kind of d6 complication.
 The complication can be stepped up by using extra opportunities, or additional complications can be created.